Select Page

 How To Host An Awesome Small Group — Practicals

 We hosted groups for a couple of years.
-We never had a shortage of people and often were bordering on too many people.
-When the group gets to be more than fifteen it’s a bit too large.
+We never had a shortage of people, but we often bordered on having too many.
+When the group gets to be more than fifteen, it’s a bit too large.

 We offered hot tea and coffee.
-The kettle was on and the coffee was brewed.
-To make things even easier we actually fed the crew each week.
-I get that there are budgetary constraints.
-We kept it super simple and frugal.
+The kettle was on, and the coffee was brewed.
+To make things even easier, we actually fed the crew each week.
+I get that there are budgetary constraints, but we kept it super simple and frugal.

-A pot of soup, stew or something similar was ready to eat when people walked through the doors.
-This extra step took the pressure off those who worked late or couples who both worked outside of the home.
+When people walked through the doors, a pot of soup, stew, or something similar was ready to eat.
+This extra step relieved the pressure on those who worked late or couples who both worked outside of the home.

-We’d say, “One thing we want to do is make this as easy for you as possible.
-Please show up and walk right in and join us.
-We’re going to share a meal together and then go into the living room to conclude the evening.
+We’d say, “We want to make this as easy for you as possible.
+Please show up, walk right in, and join us.
+We will share a meal and then enter the living room to conclude the evening.
 There will be tea, coffee, and water.
 Please help yourself.”

-The first night we’d show the location of the bathrooms.
-Encourage everyone to help themselves to coffee, tea, or water and show them where the cups, mugs, and glasses were located.
+On the first night, we’d show the location of the bathrooms, encourage everyone to help themselves to coffee, tea, or water, and show them where the cups, mugs, and glasses were located.

-As soon as they walked through the door we’d greet them joyfully and let them know how much we appreciated them finding the time to join us.
+As soon as they walked through the door, we greeted them joyfully and let them know how much we appreciated their finding the time to join us.

 How To Host An Awesome Small Group — Food